srvrco/getssl/README.md

 If you want to manually install the program from scratch with the git sources rather than use the pre-compiled RPMS and DEB packages, or if your target platform does not support Linux RPM or DEB packages, then please skip to the section [Manual Installation](#manual-installation) for instructions on installing the getssl program manually.

-Packages are provided in binary and source versions, and can be downloaded and installed directly or rebuilt for a different target architecture such as ARM64.
-Package types are Red Hat Package Manager (RPM) packages and Debian (DEB) packages for binary installation and Source RPM packages (SRPMS) and Debbuild SDEB packages for source code installation.
+Packages are provided in binary and source versions, and can be downloaded and installed directly or rebuilt.
+Package types are
+Red Hat Package Manager (RPM) packages and Debian (DEB) packages for binary installation and Source RPM packages (SRPMS) and Debbuild SDEB packages for source code installation.